-Kanneliya rain forest (Kanneliya-Dediyagala-Nakiyadeniya) or KDN is a forest complex with high importance, located in southern Sri Lanka.
-And same times KDN is one of the least known natural jewels in the island and seldom included as an important site of the visit in most Sri Lanka road trips.
+Kanneliya rain forest (Kanneliya-Dediyagala-Nakiyadeniya) or KDN is a forest complex with high biological importance, located in southern Sri Lanka.
+And same times KDN is one of the least known natural jewels in the island and seldomly included in Sri Lanka road trips.

-The biosphere consists of series of parallel mountain ranges and valleys.
+Kanneliya is not only an important forest reserve for Sri Lanka but also for the whole South-Asian region.
+The biosphere consists of a series of parallel mountain ranges and valleys.
 The elevation ranges from 60 m to 425 m above the sea level.
-Mean annual temperature is 27.0°C while annual temperature variation is 4°C-5°C.
+The average annual temperature is hovering around 27.0°C and the temperature variation measured to be around 4°C-5°C.

 The forest complex is playing an important role as a catchment area for many rivers and streams that flow through the area.
 Kanneli, Nanikiththa and Udugama are the smaller streams of Kanneliya, while Homa dola and Gal bandi dola are sourced from Nakiyadeniya and Dediyagala.